Saheed-MUFTAUDEEN/Covid-19-Data-Exploration/README.md

 ## SQL Queries

 To extract insights from the data, the project uses several SQL queries.
-These queries focus on analyzing the data by location, date, poplation, and other relevant factors.
+These queries focus on analyzing the data by location, date, population, and other relevant factors.
 Some of the key queries used in the project include:

 - Query to calculate the total number of COVID-19 cases and deaths.
 - Query to calculate the global death percentage.